Synchrotron radiation-based tomography of an entire mouse brain with sub-micron voxels: augmenting interactive brain atlases with terabyte data: Experimental Section

 The source code for software used for tomographic reconstruction is available at the Github repository \href{https://github.com/unibas-bmc/mosaicreconstruction}{mosaicreconstruction}.
-Raw data for the tomographic acquisition are available from Synchrotron \textsc{Soleil} via the user portal \href{https://sun.synchrotron-soleil.fr/sunset}{SUN set}, project number 20201710, as described in the parameters accompanying the tomographic reconstruction software.
 The source code for software used for large volume transformations is available at the Github repository \href{https://github.com/unibas-bmc/LargeVolumeTransformix}{ LargeVolumeTransformix}.
-The downsampled microtomography dataset, masks, landmarks, registration parameters, transformation files as well as the scripts used for formatting the transformed volume for the browser-based viewers are available at the Zenodo repository \href{https://zenodo.org/records/10992465}{DOI 10.5281/zenodo.10992465}.
+The downsampled microtomography dataset, masks, landmarks, registration parameters, transformation files as well as the scripts used for formatting the transformed volume for the browser-based viewers are available at the Zenodo repository \href{https://doi.org/10.5281/zenodo.10992464}{DOI 10.5281\slash zenodo.\allowbreak 10992464}.
+These resources can also be reached via the FABRIC4 portal at \href{https://doi.org/10.5281/zenodo.11234384}{DOI 10.5281\slash zenodo.\allowbreak 11234384}.

-\acknowledgments The authors thank Dr.~G.~Enzmann and Prof.~Dr.~B.~Engelhardt of the Theodor Kocher Institute, University of Bern, Switzerland, for providing the animals, performing the perfusion, and dissecting the brains.
-The authors thank the curation team of \textsc{Ebrains} and X.~Gui from the Forschungszentrum J\"{u}lich GmbH, Germany, for their prompt and efficient support in curating and integrating the data to the \texttt{siibra-explorer}.

-Beamtime at the \textsc{Anatomix} beamline was granted by Synchrotron \textsc{Soleil} under proposal 20190424. \textsc{Anatomix} is an Equipment of Excellence (EQUIPEX) funded by the Investments for the Future program of the French National Research Agency (ANR), project NanoimagesX, grant no.~ANR-11-EQPX-0031.
-Calculations were performed at \href{http://scicore.unibas.ch/}{sciCORE} scientific computing center at University of Basel, Switzerland.
-V.K.\ acknowledges support from the Swiss National Science Foundation \emph{via} NCCR Kidney.CH and project no.~182683.
-V.K.\ and M.G.\ acknowledge financial support from the Swiss National Science Foundation project no.~213535.
-M.H., C.T., B.M. and G.R.~acknowledge financial support from the Swiss National Science Foundation project no.~185058.

-{ \textbf{Mattia Humbel} has been a PhD student at the Biomaterials Science Center since June 2022.
-His research focuses on the three-dimensional imaging of brain tissue both in and ex vivo, with a special focus on extended field of view acquisition techniques and data processing.
-Previous work includes a study of nanostructures in dental composites using X-ray nanotomography and multiple scattering simulation.
-He received an MSc degree in physics from ETH Zürich in 2022.

-\textbf{Christine Tanner} is senior scientist in medical image processing and data analysis.
-She worked for Siemens AG in Munich, Germany, as a software engineer for 12 years.
-In 1998, she graduated from the University of Edinburgh, United Kingdom, with a degree in artificial intelligence and mathematics.
-After a research MSc, she completed her part-time PhD at King’s College London, United Kingdom, in 2005 on registration and lesion classification of magnetic resonance breast images.
-She then was a research fellow and lecturer at ETH Zürich, Switzerland, in the field of medical image analysis.
-In 2020, she joined the Biomaterials Science Center at the University of Basel, Switzerland, to support it in all aspects of quantitative information extraction from images.